MinesonTeam/SimplePenalty/README.md

 ## About

-FastPluginConfigurer is a ultimate plugin that speeds up plugin customization.
+SimplePenalty is a plugin for penalties that are given to players by admins.

 ## Issues